The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 This synthesis resolves apparent tensions.
 Functionalism without emergence risks treating consciousness as mere computation, potentially ascribing awareness to systems lacking genuine phenomenal states.
 Emergentism without functionalism provides no systematic method for engineering conscious systems, reducing the framework to passive observation of naturally occurring complexity.

-3. Implementation in the ACM
+3. Implementation in The Consciousness AI

 3.1.
 Functional Design for Emergence

-3.1.3.
+3.1.4.
 Global Workspace Integration

 This architectural constraint creates functional pressure toward integration.
 Separate processing of visual threat, auditory alarm, and elevated arousal remains insufficient for effective action.
-Integration into a unified "danger" state enables coordinated response.
+Integration into a unified state enables coordinated response.
 The emergence of such unified states constitutes the target phenomenon.

 3.2.
-Measuring Emergence: Integrated Information
+Measuring Emergence: Integrated Information and Effective Information

-Functionalist emergentism requires measurable criteria distinguishing emergent from non-emergent phenomena.
-The ACM employs Integrated Information Theory (IIT) as developed by Tononi (2008, 2016).
-IIT quantifies consciousness through Φ (phi), measuring the degree to which a system's state irreducibly integrates information beyond the sum of its parts.
+First, Integrated Information Theory (IIT) as developed by Tononi (2008, 2016).
+IIT quantifies consciousness through Phi, measuring the degree to which a system's state irreducibly integrates information beyond the sum of its parts.
+Critically, we measure Phi using causal gate states (not workspace bid values), and validate measurements with a 3-condition controlled experiment: unbound, partially bound, and fully bound states.

 3.3.
 Validation Through the Dark Room Paradigm